First Steps

 Being A Champion For Your Child

-You may be the kind of person who doesn’t like to say much in public, but you are now likely to be in situations where you need to let other people know what your child needs and even explain their challenges.
+As a parent, you may be more reserved when it comes to speaking in public, but you are likely to be in situations where you need to let other people know what your child needs and even explain their challenges.
 These few suggestions can help you be better prepared and more comfortable.

 FIRST REACTIONS